Ennybukpo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-to add execution permission to owner, grp owner and everyuser script to set permission to file to set mode of file
+to add execution permission to owner, grp owner and everyuser script to set permission to file to set mode of file to set mode of file hello to same mode as file olleh